 94) Climate Affects Agriculture And The Fishing Industry

-We can all be in agreement that every country depend on a successful agricultural sector and sustainable fisheries.
-Whether each country produces a 100% of consumption requirements, or import enough import from a neighboring country to make up for a deficit, the success and sustainability of these sectors are essential for human and animal survival.
+We can all be in agreement that every country depends on a successful agricultural sector and sustainable fisheries.
+Whether each country produces a 100% of consumption requirements or import enough import from a neighboring country to make up for a deficit, the success and sustainability of these sectors are essential for human and animal survival.

-Climate plays a critical part and directly influence both the agricultural sector and fishing industry.
-Changes in temperature, rainfall, wind and other atmospheric conditions each play a role in influencing both these industries.
+Climate plays a critical part and directly influences both the agricultural sector and the fishing industry.
+Changes in temperature, rainfall, wind, and other atmospheric conditions each play a role in influencing both these industries.

 Similarly, higher temperatures over the ocean will warm up the seawater, which can cause a shift in the natural habitat of certain fish in shellfish.
 This can disrupt the whole ecosystem and can have a potentially devastating effect on fish populations.